cwbaker/forge/docs/reference/graph-functions.md

 **Returns:**

-The number of errors that occured when loading the buildfile (e.g. returns 0 on success).
+The number of errors that occurred loading the buildfile (e.g. returns 0 on success).

 ### clear